codependentfc/codependentfc.github.io/README.md

 A static site built with Jeykll and served by Github pages.
 A place to find out about our team and the projects we'll be making at [founders and coders](http://foundersandcoders.org/).

+### Methodology

+We stripped back the default Jekyll installation and started from scratch.
+The template you see is our own work, although there are still some remnants of default code.

 ### Team Members

 Amil Vasishtha